 SEOG awards are need-based grants, determined by the student’s EFC, up to $4,000 per year.
 Like Pell Grants, these awards do not require repayment.

 Direct Subsidized Loan

-The Federal Direct Subsidized Loan is a loan for which the federal government pays the interest rate while the student is in school, during the student’s grace period, or any deferment.
-The interest rate for the 2017-18 year is 4.45% with a loan fee of 1.069%.
+The Federal Direct Subsidized Loan is a loan for which the federal government pays the interest while the student is in school, during the student’s grace period, or any deferment.
+First-year students may borrow up to $3,500; sophomores $4,500; juniors and seniors $5,500.

 Direct Unsubsidized Loan

 The Federal Direct Unsubsidized Loan is a loan for which the student is responsible for the interest throughout the life of the loan including while the student is in school.
 Though most students choose to capitalize the interest, meaning they do not pay interest while in school, students may pay the interest while enrolled.
-The interest rate for the 2017-18 year is 4.45% for undergraduate students and 6.0% for graduate students.
-The loan fee is 1.069% for both undergraduate and graduate students.
+Undergraduates may borrow between $2,000 and $7,500 depending on their financial need and year in school.

 Federal Direct PLUS Loan